Credit Line, Citations, and Copyright

 The full citation should appear somewhere in the published or displayed work, possibly in an image list.
 The following information should appear in the full citation:

 Punderson Family Papers, 1760-1790.
 Box 2, Folder 1.
-Ms 98531, The Connecticut Historical Society.
+Ms 98531, The Connecticut Museum of Culture and History.

 Copyright

 Copyright is the legal protection of original works from reproduction, derivation, and/or public display or performance, by anyone other than the creator of said works.
-As stated in the Conditions of Use on the CHS’s Request for Permission to Publish form, “the requestor must seek permission from the creator of the original work or from the original copyright holder.”
+As stated in the Conditions of Use on the CMCH’s Request for Permission to Publish form, “the requestor must seek permission from the creator of the original work or from the original copyright holder.”
 This means that you bear the responsibility of determining whether or not the work in question is still protected by copyright laws.

 The good news is, there are a number of resources available to help you!